RepairPal/simple_audit_trail/README.md

 # Simple Audit Trail
+# ** master branch and 0.0.x gem versions is Rails 3x, for the rails 4 compatible gem, use the 1.x.x gem versions and the rails_4 branch**
 ## Synopsis

 Use to create an audit trail of field changes in a model, storing what was